codinguncut/Sokoban/README.md

 You can find Windows executables in the [Download Section](https://github.com/jethr0/Sokoban/downloads).
 Latest (could be historic) binary: [2012-06-21_Sokoban_win32.zip](https://github.com/downloads/jethr0/Sokoban/2012-06-21_Sokoban_win32.zip)

+### How to Play

+Cursor keys move the worker
+'r' reloads the level
+'n' skips to the next level
+'q' quits the game

 #### Status
 In the first session I implemented a simple console based visualization without any bells and whistles.